Gobi-Technologies/Gobi-IOS-SDK/README.md

 #### public func didFinishShowingMedia()

 The method is called when GobiSDK finished playing story and controller is dismissed.
 If UI shows the GobiStory it could be good place to call `getStoryData` to load updated information like thumbnail, unread count, etc.

+#### public func didFinishAddingMedia(success: Bool)

+The method is called when GobiSDK has successfully uploaded media or failed for some reason.

+#### public func didStartUploadingMedia(with id: String)

+The method is called when GobiSDK starts uploading media to the story. `id` is local unique identifier for the media.
+SDK supports uploading media in background, so this method could be called several times if uploading failed.

+#### public func didFailUploadingMedia(with id: String)

+The method is called when GobiSDK failed to upload media with provided id.
+SDK will retry uploading this asset later.

+#### public func didFinishUploadingMedia(with id: String)

+The method is called when GobiSDK successfully uploaded media with provided id.

 ## Usage Notes